Proxies & Reverse Proxies

 session stickiness |

-- L4 (transport): routes by TCP/UDP info only (IP, port). fast. can’t inspect HTTP. examples: AWS NLB, HAProxy in TCP mode.
+- L4: routes by TCP/UDP info only (IP + port). fast, can’t inspect HTTP.
+AWS NLB, HAProxy in TCP mode.

-- L7 (application): routes by HTTP content (URL path, headers, cookies). smarter. can do A/B routing, canary deploys. examples: nginx, HAProxy in HTTP mode, AWS ALB.
+- L7: routes by HTTP content (URL path, headers, cookies). smarter — can do A/B routing, canary deploys. nginx, AWS ALB.

-a reverse proxy that specifically handles API traffic, adding:
+a reverse proxy specifically for API traffic. adds:

 CLIENT ──► API GATEWAY